EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 **num_levels** -- It is safe for num_levels to be bigger than expected number of levels in the database.
 Some higher levels may be empty, but this will not impact performance in any way.
 Only change this option if you expect your number of levels will be greater than 7 (default).

 ## Universal Compaction
 Write amplification of a level style compaction may be high in some cases.
 For write-heavy workloads, you may be bottlenecked on disk throughput.
 To optimize for those workloads, RocksDB introduced a new style of compaction that we call universal compaction, intended to decrease write amplification.
-However, it may increase read amplification and always increases space amplification.
+However, it may increase read amplification and always increases space amplification. **Universal compaction has a size limitation.
+Please be careful when your DB (or column family) size is over 100GB.** Check [Universal Compaction](https://github.com/facebook/rocksdb/wiki/Universal-Compaction) for details.

 With universal compaction, a compaction process may temporarily increase size amplification by a factor of two.
 In other words, if you store 10GB in database, the compaction process may consume additional 10GB, in addition to space amplification.